jayasurya17/police-stop-outcome/final_report.md

 # Conclusion

-**Which model is performing better?
+### Which model is performing better?
 Why?
-Is it being overfitted?**
+Is it being overfitted?

 Logistic Regression gave an accuracy of 92.8% without re-sampling and after sampling it gave an accuracy of 96%.
 It clearly indicates that initially Logistic Regression model was being overfitted since the data was bias towards a particular attribute therefore learning model outputs were bias too.
 After resampling, the model started to learn and was no longer overfitted.

-**How similar or different are results from decision tree and random forest?
-Why?**
+### How similar or different are results from decision tree and random forest?
+Why?

 In our case we did the decision tree based classification based on the parameters provided by the gridsearch.
 Based on the optimum depth we performed the accuracy calculations.
 But a random forest is a combination of various different decision trees, and it takes the average/best decision tree of all of those predictions.
+Random forest doesn't rely on feature importance on a single decision tree because of the way random forest randomly chooses features during the training process.
+Another reason why random forest would perform better is that random forest trees are already fully grown and unpruned so the feature space is smaller compared to decision tree as well as having diverse trees.

-**Why did we have to resample our data?
-How did it impact our results?**
+### Why did we have to resample our data?
+How did it impact our results?

 * The following table shows the number of occurances of each outcome.
 We see that *citation* is dominating and this will result in the models learning from an "imbalanced" data.